Overbite 101: Correction, Braces, & Surgery

 Lingual Braces While not recommended for patients with a deep overbite, lingual braces help provide a conspicuous way for folks who don't want visible braces to wear them, with the brackets adhered to the internal sides of the teeth closest to the tongue.

-Invisalign Aligners and Clear Aligners While clear aligners are not recommended for patients with a deep overbite since the system does not address jaw irregularities, they can be a ideal option for others.
-The Invisalign treatment plan involves first performing a smile assessment, wherein Invisalign presents several questions to help candidates learn if they are a good fit for the clear aligners.
+Invisalign Aligners® and Clear Aligners While clear aligners are not recommended for patients with a deep overbite since the system does not address jaw irregularities, they can be an ideal option for others.
+The Invisalign treatment plan involves first performing a smile assessment, wherein Invisalign® presents several questions to help candidates learn if they are a good fit for the clear aligners.

 Orthognathic Surgery For those with a severe overbite, corrective orthognathic surgery is an option that can fix a plethora of misalignment issues with the teeth and jaw positioning.
 An expert oral and maxillofacial surgeon (OMS) can help with these types of advanced surgical needs.
 Treatment is often combined with braces both before and after surgery for optimal results.

 An overbite can cause patients both physical pain and emotional distress.
 Overbites can affect a person’s appearance as well as cause discomfort especially when the jaw is severely misaligned.
-Whether genetic or caused by habitual behaviors as a child, an overbite can be corrected in a number of ways with braces or even surgery in more serious cases.
+Whether genetic or caused by habitual behaviors as a child, an overbite can be corrected in several ways with braces or even surgery in more serious cases.

 List of Sources